-Rowing machines are a rising form of exercise that tons of people, from the young to the old, are investing in thanks to its low-impact, full-body workout and a great way to stay healthy and active.
+Rowing machines are a rising form of exercise that tons of people, from the young to the old, are investing in thanks to the low-impact, full-body workout that it offers, plus it’s a great way to stay healthy and active.

-Most folks think that since rowing machines use a pull system to make the motion that the only workout is in the arms, but that is simply not true.
-Rowing machine workouts are one of the best complete body workouts available today.
+Most folks think that, since rowing machines use a pull system to make the motion, the only workout is in the arms, but that is simply not true.
+Rowing machine workouts are one of the best complete body workouts available today and is 60% lower-body work.

 |Our Top Picks||Rower||Price|